bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image20%20-%20testA%20loss.png?raw=true)]()

 ##### Conclussions:
 The configuration doesn't show overfit moreover we arrive to an outstanding validation accuracy of 84 and a test accuracy of 82, this is by far the best combination until that moment.
-And as we will see this is the best model in the whole table, the one that we will use for the testing demo.
+This is in fact one of the best options for Alexnet in this document.

 #### TEST C: VGG, LR 1E-5 WD0 PRETRAIN=0 DATA AUGM=0 FREEZE=0